Leaflet: A guide to Adult Social Care and Health

 These are just some examples.
 Our conversation and suggestions for support will depend on your needs and what you would like to achieve.

 Depending on your needs, you may be invited to an Occupational Therapy Clinic.
-Advice can be given on managing at home and they may provide equipment and small adaptations to support you.
+They can advise on managing at home and may provide equipment and small adaptations to support you.
 Some equipment and adaptations under £1,000 are free.
-The clinics can offer advice for carers and undertake a carer’s assessments.
+The clinics can offer advice for carers and undertake a carer’s assessment.

 Short-term reablement to maximise your independence

 'Reablement' is a short-term service that helps you get back daily living skills that you may have lost because of an accident, illness or disability.
-This service is limited to two to three weeks’ support, unless there is an urgent need to provide it for longer.
+This service is limited to 2 to 3 weeks’ support, unless there is an urgent need to provide it for longer.

-It is often provided when people come home after a stay in hospital and is sometimes referred to as rehabilitation.
+It is often provided when people come home after a stay in hospital.
+It is sometimes called rehabilitation.

 It is done in your home, or another residential setting, by several different professionals.
 They will help you get back your confidence and daily living skills.
 This may include finding alternative ways of managing everyday tasks like cooking, washing and moving around.
 They will help you set goals and monitor your progress.